 The Mayor paid a visit to the The Rose And Crown Rushden where they were busy getting ready for their big reopening in May, and she also gave her congratulations to Alco Taxis new management team and praised them for their investment in the newly refurbished premises.

-Mayor visits Valerie and Maurice Marsh for their Diamond Wedding Anniversary over the Easter Weekend
+Mayor visits Valerie and Maurice Marsh on their Diamond Wedding Anniversary

 On the 3rd April Valerie and Maurice Marsh of Rushden celebrated their 60th Wedding Anniversary.
 On behalf of Rushden Town Council the Town Mayor, Cllr Mrs Melanie Coleman, visited the couple to congratulate them on their fantastic milestone and to discover a bit more about their story…